-Stub up: a short piece remaining after cutting something.
+Stub up: A short piece remaining after cutting something.
 For example, something remaining in or out of a machine, wall, or floor.

 “Stub up three conduits next to the door outside of the building.”

-“The battery in the equipment experienced thermal runaway.”
+“The battery experienced thermal runaway.”

-“The mounted material experienced a thermal shock.”
+“The mounted material experienced thermal shock.”

-“We need to use threaded screws to hold together the equipment.”
+“Use threaded screws to hold together the equipment.”

 “This problem is the tip of the iceberg.”